Skip to content

 Workflow of merge

-• Once a feature is ready, switch to main!
+• Once a feature is ready, merge to "main" or "develop"

 git switch main # switch to main branch